Pickleball Gear

 My verdict

-The Engage Pursuit Pro1 6.0 might be one of the most expensive paddles around, but it's still a no-brainer to top my list.
+The Engage Pursuit Pro1 Hybrid might be expensive, but it's a no-brainer to top my list.
 It absorbs shocks and vibrations so well, and I feel no strain after long, intense sessions.
-Even better, it has allowed me to pick up my aggressive game again after a period on the sidelines, and that alone is worth $259.99 to me.
+Even better, if it allows me to pick up my fast-paced game again after a period on the sidelines, that alone is worth $260 to me.
+I highly recommend this hybrid model to anyone looking to play a really fast attacking game with pop and spin.

 Today’s best deals